tari-labs/tari-university/src/scaling/Statechains/MainReport.md

 OP_ENDIF
 ```

-The first branch of the if, contains the settlement transactions which is a timelock transaction, in this case 10 blocks.
-The latter part contains the update branch, this is only valid if both parties work together to sign the 2-of-2 multisig.
-The working of this UTXO is very similar to that of a HTLC UTXO, but crucially much simpler.
+The first branch of the if, contains the settlement transactions, which is a timelock transaction, in this case, 10 blocks.
+The latter part contains the update branch, this is only valid if both parties work together to sign the 2-of-2 multi-sig.
+The working of this UTXO is very similar to that of an HTLC UTXO, but crucially much simpler.

 Phase 2 of Eltoo is the update phase.
 This transaction "double" spends the settlement part of the funding transaction.
 Every new "update" transaction will contain the same script as above.
-The one problem here is now, is that we need to order of update transactions to know which one is valid if they spend each other and the need to follow each other, and they all need to be on the blockchain.
+The one problem here is now, is that we need to order the update transactions to know which one is valid.
+If they spend each other and need to follow each other, and they all need to be on the blockchain.
 But Eltoo skips update transaction so that not everyone needs to be published.

 The problem with skipping transactions is that you need to specify the inputs before the transaction can be validated.
 Eltoo goes around this with a new script flag: `SIGHASH_NOINPUT`.
 This creates a new floating transaction.
 This is only matched to the previous transaction by matching the scripts.
 By using this flag, you can create new transactions in any order.
-But the transactions still needs to be ordered.
+But the transactions still need to be ordered.

 Eltoo does this by reusing the timelock fields in the transactions.
-The timestamps in transactions use a unix timestamp.
+The timestamps in transactions use a Unix timestamp.
 But the bitcoin protocol assumes if this number is below 500 million, the timestamp is a block height as this will be too low for the block to have been created in that timestamp in bitcoin.
 Eltoo takes this one step further and assumes timestamps between 500 million and 1.5 billion as not lock hights but rather tx counters.
-This does not break the current lock heights in bitcoin as these timestamps have all past.
+This does not break the current lock heights in bitcoin as these timestamps have all passed.
 By using these the Eltoo can order the transactions.

 This update step is repeated until the transaction either closes with the settlement phase or via both parties creating a new finalized state.
-This allows the parites to only publish some of the update transactions.
+This allows the parties to only publish some of the update transactions.
 All are valid.
-But only one needs to be published to the blockchain for them to finalized.
+But only one needs to be published to the blockchain for them to finalize.
 An example can be seen below in figure 1 and figure 2.

 <p align="center"><img src="sources/eltoo_tx_flow.png" width="700" /></p>
 <div align="center"><b>Figure&nbsp;1: Eltoo transaction flow</b></div>